netbrain/zwift/README.md

 Examples:

 `DONT_PULL=1 zwift` will prevent docker/podman pull before launch

+`DRYRUN=1 zwift` will print the underlying container run command and exit (no container is started)

+`INTERACTIVE=1 zwift` will force foreground `-it` and set `--entrypoint bash` for step-by-step debugging inside the container

 `CONTAINER_TOOL=docker zwift` will launch zwift with docker even if podman is installed